How Fast Do Bowlers Bowl? Cricket Ball Speed and the Fastest Deliveries

 Genuine pace has the capacity to outdo any batsman, not just the tail enders.
 It’s a desirable quality for any bowler to have but the genuine speed merchants are very rare.
 An average seam or swing bowler in international cricket may deliver the ball at speeds of around 80 miles per hour (128 KPH).

-With seam and swing as part of that weaponry, those bowlers have the chance to deceive a batsman but pace should not be an issue.
+With seam and swing as part of that weaponry, those bowlers have the chance to deceive a batsman but pace should not be an issue for the batting side.

 For a player to be classed as a genuine fast bowler, they should really be hitting the 90 miles per hour mark on a regular basis.
 In those countries where they operate in KPH, they tend to look at a figure of 140 but this only translates to 86mph so I’d suggest it should be a fraction higher.